 Considered one of the greatest rock singers of all time, Freddie Mercury—born Farrokh Bulsara in Zanzibar in 1946—fronted the influential British band Queen from 1970 until his death.
 He composed many of the group’s chart-topping hits, including “Bohemian Rhapsody” and “Killer Queen.”
 Diagnosed with AIDS in 1987, Mercury continued performing with his characteristically electrifying stage presence despite his declining health.
-He disclosed his condition a day before dying on September 5, 1991, saying, “I hope that everyone will join with me, my doctors and all those worldwide in the fight against this terrible disease.”
+He disclosed his condition on November 23, 1991, saying, “I hope that everyone will join with me, my doctors and all those worldwide in the fight against this terrible disease.”
+He would pass away just one day later, on November 24.
 In the years that followed, the remaining members of Queen and other musicians raised millions for AIDS research in Mercury’s memory, organizing tribute concerts and establishing charities.
 (Credit: Dave Hogan/Hulton Archive/Getty Images)

 In 1991, at a time when many AIDS sufferers faced rejection and discrimination due to ignorance about the disease, the American basketball star Magic Johnson announced that he had tested positive for HIV, saying, “It can happen to anybody, even me.”
 Johnson used his position as a high-profile athlete to speak out against the stigma surrounding HIV and AIDS and to convince the public that people from all walks of life are at risk.
 His Magic Johnson Foundation has funded research, testing programs and awareness campaigns for the last two decades.
 Johnson, who manages his condition with antiretroviral drugs, has also served as an inspiration for those living with HIV and AIDS.
 (Credit: Vince Bucci/Getty Images)